Skip to main content

 USB Card Reader for Virtual Terminal

 Encrypted USB-A card readers are currently available for the web-based Virtual Terminal at a cost of $99 each.
-Card readers make credit card payments really easy, but they're not mandatory—you can enter credit card numbers manually within the Virtual Terminal.
+Card readers make credit card payments easy, but they're not mandatory—you can enter credit card numbers manually within the Virtual Terminal.

-Please note: The Bloomerang Fundraising Virtual Terminal is only compatible with Bloomerang Fundraising card readers.
+Important: The Bloomerang Fundraising Virtual Terminal is only compatible with Bloomerang Fundraising card readers.
 Third-party card readers are not supported.

 To buy a card reader, please contact Bloomerang Fundraising Customer Experience at 888-855-9595 or [email protected].